THE CORE PROGRAM

 bethaugsburger@gmail.com

-This course focuses on the principles of geometry, covering the following topics: deductive reasoning, proofs, triangles, (trigonometry and Pythagorean Theorem), quadrilaterals and other polygons, congruence and similarity, circles, area and perimeter of a plane figure, surface area and volume of a solid, coordinate geometry, and constructions.
+This course focuses on the principles of geometry, covering the following topics: deductive reasoning, proofs, triangles, trigonometry, Pythagorean Theorem, quadrilaterals and other polygons, congruence and similarity, circles, areas and perimeter of plane figures, surface area and volume of solids, coordinate geometry and constructions.

-Geometry meets twice a week on Tuesdays and Thursdays.
-Students should expect to spend 6 to 8 hours per week on assignments outside of class.
-Time will vary depending on the student's confidence, ability, and previous experience in math.
-Extra help is available through email and weekly Office Hours using Zoom.
+Geometry meets twice each week.
+Students should expect to spend 6 – 8 hours per week on assignments outside of class.
+Time will vary depending on the student’s confidence, study skills, and previous experience in math.
+Extra help is available through email and weekly office hours using Zoom.

 Text: McDougal Littell Geometry, Larson, Boswell, Kanold, and Stiff.
 ISBN #0-395-93777-9